 It’s taken me many years to finally get around to Sam Selvon’s 1956 novel The Lonely Londoners.
 The problem was one of aesthetics; the only copy I’d ever seen was the nasty, cheap -looking Heinemann African Writers Series edition, which sported a horrendous illustration of men in zoot suits looking glum.
 Such minor reservations should not be enough to preclude one from picking up a book, but, with so much else to read, these small barriers are often more than enough to ignore a novel.

-In fact, up until recently, I’d rather forgotten about The Lonely Londoners.
-It had become one of those books that I suspected was rather more taught than actually read: the token darkie in the ghost white face of post-war English fiction.
-It was only Hari Kunzru’s passionate championing of it at a recent event in Shoreditch that made me look at it differently.
+In fact, up until recently, I’d rather forgotten about The Lonely Londoners; it was only Hari Kunzru’s passionate championing of it at a recent event in Shoreditch that made me look at it differently.
 That and a handsome new edition from Penguin Modern Classics.
 For both, I am hugely grateful.

 Written in an effortless patois, The Lonely Londoners is a collage of voices; a plotless, digressive, tangential novel that weaves between a series of West Indian immigrants, all linked in some way to Moses Aloetta: the wise owl of the book.
 Now an experienced Londoner, Moses sees the pitfalls the city has to offer, as well as its charms.
 As those fresh from the boat charge around town, it's Moses who spends a lot of time telling them to calm down; and perhaps with good reason.